iorchard/opensslh-ansible/README.rst

 * Ansible user in every node has a sudo privilege with NOPASSWD option.
 * Ansible user in deployer host can connect to all hosts without password prompt. (ssh-key-based login is assumed.)
-* It supports only CentOS 7.
+* It supports only CentOS 7 at the moment.

 Prepare
 --------